JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 eat!(w1::Sheep, a::Flower, w::World)=
 eat!(w1::Sheep, a::PoisonousGrass, w::World)=
 ```
-Boiler-plate code can be automated by macros.
+Boiler-plate code can be automated by macros / meta programming.

 ## Inheritance